lucasmpbarga/stores/README.md

   - Vue handles re-renders better than React.
 Its reactive system does not allow for complex configurations like the Context API, which can result in "prop drilling."
 However, the re-renders doens't happen.

 - **Pinia**:

   - Pinia, recommended by the official vue.js doc, is the best option for using stores in Vue.js.
 Besides being easy and practical to configure, it has no issues with re-renders.

+- **Zustand**:
+  - Zustand is a lightweight and straightforward state management store designed to minimize verbosity while providing an easy-to-use API.
+However, it can still lead to some unnecessary re-renders.
+To optimize performance, it is recommended to use Zustand in conjunction with memo to prevent unnecessary rendes in your components.